-Swedish singer Pia Fridhill has lived in Germany for 20 years.
+Swedish singer Pia Fridhill has lived in Germany for over 20 years.
 She gave up a well-paid management engineering job to become a full-time musician, something she’d always wanted to do, despite her family's will.
 Her musical career begun shortly after she moved to Germany and met blues/jazz veteran John C. Marshall, in whose band she would spend the next couple of years learning to live, breathe and make music the way Marshall himself was taught by the great Ray Charles himself (and Aretha Franklin, Rosa King, Slide Hampton et al).
 In the midst of this work Pia Fridhill met the love of her life, Jens Hoffmann, a Songwriter of his own merit.
 Just a couple of months after their marriage the two of them recorded the first album „Breakfast on the roof“ together with the John C. Marshall Band, the Man Himself having arranged their pop songs in a 70s R&B style.
 More albums in various genres and formations followed, for example the critic’s love-child "My Swedish Songbook", where Fridhill takes a trip back to her home country, praising 300 years of traditional folk music in modern, jazzy arrangements.

 Pia Fridhill also works as a Feldenkrais Practitioner, teaching movement classes in German and Swedish according to neurological principles.